 On occasion, the Massachusetts Division of Insurance (MA DOI) places on file amended rate requests from long-term care insurance (LTCI) carriers for LTCI individual products (individual LTCI policies).
 This means that the premium that you currently pay for your LTCI policy may go up.
-These rates are not for group products and may not be applicable to your individual product.
+The Division of Insurance does not approve rate changes for employer group plans or policies offered through associations.
 If you have questions about whether your policy is impacted, contact the carrier or your insurance agent.

 Why can companies raise premiums?
 I was told they would never go up.